aflueckiger/KED2023/KED2023/materials/installation_guide.md

    ext install ms-vscode-remote.vscode-remote-extensionpack
    ```

-4. In the left lower corner, you should now see a green label with `WSL: Ubuntu` (see figure 1).
-If not, press `F1`, select *Remote-WSL: New Window* to connect the subsystem.
+4. In the left lower corner, you should now see a green label with `WSL: Ubuntu` (@fig:figure1).
+If not, press `F1`, select *WSL: New WSL Window* to connect the subsystem.

 5. To make programming in Python easier, you should install two more extensions: VS Code Python extension and Tabnine.
 Launch again the *VS Code Quick Open* by pressing `CTRL`+`P`, paste the command, and press enter: